Students must apply via one of the following online application forms:-

 Interviews will take place online via Microsoft Teams.

 This is available to applicants who meet the course specific APL requirements.
-It may apply to applicants who wish to transfer their NMC approved nursing studies from another university where they have achieved 120 credits at Level 4.
+It may apply to applicants who wish to transfer their NMC approved nursing studies from another university where they've achieved 120 credits at Level 4.
 The APL entry route is also available to Nursing Associates who are aiming to become a registered nurse.

 The annual fee for this course is:

 A non-repayable grant of £5,000 and extra payments worth up to £3,000 is available to eligible home students for each year of study.
-Read more about the Training Grant on The NHS Business Services Authority website.
+Read more about the training grant on The NHS Business Services Authority website.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.